lmco/lm-mit-momentum22/README.md

 ![Clone Momentum](docs/cloning.gif)

-To copy updates from the GitHub repository, run `git pull` from the cloned directory in you commmand prompt
+To copy updates from the GitHub repository, run `git pull` from the cloned directory in you commmand prompt.

 **NOTES:**<!-- omit in toc -->